AIDASoft/podio/README.md

 ## Running tests
-After compilation you can run rudimentary tests with
+After compilation and installation (!) you can run rudimentary tests with

-    make test

-### Unit tests (for developers)

-In order to run the unit tests you have to enable them at configuration time with the flag `tests`.
-Note that GTest is needed.
-On lxplus the necessary environment is set up with the `init.sh`.
-On MacOS, you'll have to point cmake to your installation if it is local, see the option in braces below assuming you installed it in `<g_test_path>`.

-To configure with unit tests enabled, do:

-    cmake -DCMAKE_INSTALL_PREFIX=../install -Dpodio_tests=1 (-DCMAKE_PREFIX_PATH=<g_test_path>/install) ..
     make test